biojs/edu/series/101_graduate/03_package_basics.md

 You need to install `npm` before you can start to rock.
 See <a href="02_getting_started.html"> the getting started guide </a> for more info.
 {% endalert %}

-In the following we will give you a gentle introduction how to create a component for BioJS 2.
+In the following section we will give you a gentle introduction on how to create a component for BioJS 2.0.
-As a case study, we will build a simple parser for reading a list of all graduates of this tutorial.
+As a case study, we will build a simple parser to read a list of graduates in this tutorial.
 In the next tutorial we will show you how to visuale this data.

 ### 1) Fork the BioJS 2 Template from GitHub